josh-ashkinaze/plurals/README.md

 # Docs
 https://josh-ashkinaze.github.io/plurals/

+# Uses
+- Persona-based experiments: Quickly create personas for agents, optionally using ANES for fast nationally-representative personas.
+For example, you can create a panel of 100 nationally-representative personas and send parallel requests to process a prompt in just 2 lines of code
+- Deliberation structure experiments: In just a few lines of code, generate various multi-agent interactions: ensembles, debates, or 'chains' of LLM deliberation
+- Deliberation instruction experiments: Experiment with providing LLMs with different kinds of instructions for how to optimally combine information
+- Curation/Moderation: Use `Moderator` LLMs to moderate (e.g.) ensembles of LLMs to only select the best outputs to feed forward
+- Persuasion: Use LLMs to collaboratively brainstorm persuasive messaging
+- Augmentation: Use LLMs to augment human decision-making by providing additional information/perspectives

 # Agents
 Each agent has two core attributes: `system_instructions` (which are the personas) and `task` (which is the user prompt).
 There are a few ways